Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Vienna Sausages Harmful to Cats?

-On the other hand, the additives and preservatives contained in sausages can lead, when ingested in large quantities, to a deficiency in vitamin B1, also called thiamine.
-Thiamine deficiency results in severe symptoms, many of which are neurological in origin.
+Also, the additives and preservatives contained in sausages can lead, when ingested in large quantities, to a deficiency in vitamin B1, also called thiamine.
+Thiamine deficiency results in severe reactions, many of which are neurological in origin.

 What Does a Cat Need to Be Healthy?